tildeinstitute/goofbot/README.md

 * !users - reports logged in users
 * !uptime - reports uptime and load

+Interacts with Gotify API to send a message to admins when requested
 Can define a bot owner for certain commands
 Able to identify with services

 ## TODO

 Externalize basic command/responses
-Add interaction with Gotify API to send notification to channel admin when needed
 Sanitize output of !users so as to not ping them in IRC